tlswg/tls13-spec/draft-ietf-tls-tls13.md

 : responses to any extensions which are not required in order to determine the cryptographic parameters. [{{encrypted-extensions}}]

-Certificate
-: the server certificate.
-This message will be omitted if the server is not authenticating via a certificates. [{{server-certificate}}]

 CertificateRequest
 : if certificate-based client authentication is desired, the desired parameters for that certificate.
 This message will